Rockdoor/systemverilog/README.md

   * definition
   * references
 * SV specific commands
-* auto indentation with aligning
+* Auto indentation with aligning

 # Setup the extension
 After you clone the repositiory, you should run vscode tasks.